Here is a list of the best virtual team events to do online.

 20. Zoom Beer Tasting

-Zoom beer tasting gives team members the chance to sip craft beer together and learn about the brewing process.
+Beer tasting is a great Zoom team event that gives team members the chance to sip craft beer together and learn about the brewing process.
 This experience is a popular choice for online happy hours, as attendees can expand their horizons while sharing a drink.
 Some brewers or event facilitators will ship kits with samples to attendees, depending on alcohol shipping regulations in the state or country.
 Other experiences are BYOB and give guests shopping lists of brands or beer types to buy.
 These classes teach teammates the history and culture of beer and increase appreciation for the beverage.

 Learn more about Zoom beer tasting.